onflow/FlowYieldVaults/README.md

 ## How the System Works

-Below is an overview of the initial prototype Tracer Strategy in the broader context of FlowCreditMarket and the FlowVaults platform.
+Below is an overview of the initial prototype Tracer Strategy in the broader context of FlowCreditMarket and the FlowYieldVaults platform.

 ### 1. Strategy Architecture